-How to Write a Hook by Shocking Your Reader With Surprise
+How to Write a Hook: 6 Tips to Use Narrative Hooks to Surprise Readers

 Your narrative leads your reader’s expectations.
 Instead of showing them what they anticipate seeing, reveal something entirely unexpected instead.
 This is that magician’s trick of misdirection we talked about earlier.

-Just remember to stay true to your story.
-Don’t tack something on just for effect—it must grow organically from the seeds of your story.
+Just remember to stay true to your story conflict and story goal.
+Don’t tack something on just for effect—it must grow organically from the seeds of your entire story.

+To write a contrast hook, write out what the reader expects and then play with the exact opposite.
+How can you incorporate that contrast?

 3. Work up to the punchline